- a personality quiz app can let users share a personalized embed with their results

 Sharing a page in your app

-Add a meta tag in the <head> section of the page you want to make
+Add a meta tag in the<head> section of the page you want to make

 sharable specifying the embed metadata:

-Farcaster client will fetch the HTML, see the fc:miniapp (or fc:frame for backward compatibility) meta tag, and use it
+fc:miniapp (or fc:frame for backward compatibility) meta tag, and use it

 to render a rich card.